yokolet/textblog/AddingSignInToReact.md

     ![Nav Bar with Username](./docs/images/navbar_with_username.png)

 For now, textblog app was confirmed to manage User sign in.
 Also, the app can show a list of posts.
-Next topic is about [Testing GraphQL](./TestingGraphQL.md)
+Next topic is about [Connecting React Sign In to GraphQL](./ConnectingReactSignInToGraphQL.md).